Back to Basics (Christina Aguilera album): Commercial performance

 Back to Basics achieved similar success in Europe, peaking at number one on the European Top 100 Albums.
 In the United Kingdom, it became Aguilera's first album to debut atop the UK Albums Chart.
 It charted for thirty-three weeks within the top seventy-five, and was eventually certified platinum in the country by the British Phonographic Industry (BPI).
 The album placed at numbers fifty-six and one-hundred-and-twenty-seven on the year-end UK Albums Chart in 2006 and 2007, respectively.
 In Finland, Back to Basics charted for eighteen weeks on the Suomen virallinen lista, peaking at number six.
 It debuted at number ten on the French Albums Chart, where it spent fifty-two weeks.
 The album proved be less successful in Portugal, where it peaked at number twenty-six and charted for two weeks.
+It was among the ten best-selling albums of 2007 in Russia.

 The album achieved success in major markets in Oceania.
 It debuted at number one on the Australian Albums Chart and charted for forty weeks, while debuting at number two on the New Zealand Albums Chart and charting for twenty-seven weeks.
 The album reached numbers forty-five and thirty-four on Australian year-end charts in 2006 and 2007, respectively; while charting at number forty-three in New Zealand in 2007.
 Back to Basics went on the reach double platinum certification in the former and platinum in the latter.
 Back to Basics debuted at number seven on the Oricon Albums Chart in Japan with first-week sales of 32,241 units.
 It was later certified gold by the Recording Industry Association of Japan (RIAJ) for shipments of 100,000 copies.
+It debuted at number one on the Taiwanese Albums Chart, as reported by Five Music in August 2006.
 According to RCA Records frontman Clive Davis, the album has sold approximately five million copies worldwide as of November 2013.